 Cut yourself some slack.

-Too many of us run ourselves down.
+Too many of us run ourselves down creating a inner critic.

 Riya, my client, often experienced setbacks at work.
 Either the customer would not relent, or her peer did not support her on her proposals.
 Sometimes her team delivered poorly with no warning.
 Riya ended up having dejecting conversations with herself.

-The inner chatter was about her not being good enough while her peers seemed to have it all together.
+The inner critic was about her not being good enough while her peers seemed to have it all together.
 When we met, she said “One would imagine that after 12 years of leading teams, and being a leader, I should have nailed this piece.
 But look, I am still struggling.”
 Her narrative around her not ‘getting it‘ prevailed for many months into coaching.

 The inner critic’s voice is loud for us women.
 It tells us: